quandhle/mystertravel/README.md

 >    - PHP
 >    - Sass
 >    - Bootstrap4
->   - Applied Google Maps API with map marker, geolocation, and Google Places autocomplete search features
+>    -  Google Maps API with map marker, geolocation, and Google Places autocomplete search features
->   - Implemented AWS S3 file upload and file retrieval
+>    - AWS S3 file upload and file retrieval

 ### Project Planning and Progression Management
 > - Click on the links below to view the project planning and progression tracking tools